![]() |

 northern end of the bridge above what was the old alignment of West

-the project, looking west along US 158 approaching the interchange
+of the project, looking west along US 158 approaching the

-construction area.
-US 158 traffic has been realigned to the south
+interchange construction area.
+US 158 traffic has been realigned to

 Further west on US 158 in

-the construction zone showing future ramp concrete structures covered
+in the construction zone showing future ramp concrete structures

-158 looking down the hill to the Beltway interchange construction area
+US 158 looking down the hill to the Beltway interchange construction

 Looking from south of US